sdangol/fitnation/wp-content/plugins/social-warfare/readme.txt

-=== Social Warfare ===
+=== WordPress Social Sharing Plugin - Social Warfare ===
-Contributors: holas84, dustinwstout, webinator, warfareplugins, nutsandboltsmedia
+Contributors: holas84, dustinwstout, webinator, warfareplugins, nutsandboltsmedia, cdegraff1, ckmahoney
-Tags: sharing buttons, social media share, floating share buttons, facebook share, google plus share, linkedin share, pin it, pinterest save, stumbleupon button, tweet button, twitter share, click to tweet
+Tags: sharing buttons, social media share, floating share buttons, facebook share, google plus share, linkedin share, pin it, pinterest save, mix button, tweet button, twitter share, click to tweet, social sharing buttons, social share, social sharing, social media sharing, wordpress social sharing plugin, social sharing plugin, share buttons, share counts
 Requires at least: 3.5.1
 Tested up to: 4.9
-Stable tag: 2.3.5
+Stable tag: 3.3.2
 License: GNU General Public License v2.0 or later

-The most beautiful, lightning fast social media sharing buttons built to boost shares and drive more traffic without slowing down your site.
+The most beautiful, responsive, lightning fast social share buttons built to boost shares and drive more traffic without slowing down your site.

 == Description ==

-Get more social media shares which can lead to more website traffic with the best sharing plugin for WordPress!
+Get more social shares which can lead to more website traffic with the best WordPress social sharing plugin!
 Built by a group of social media marketing experts and world class developers who are obsessed with performance.
 Learn more at <a href="https://warfareplugins.com/?utm_medium=repository&utm_campaign=description&utm_source=wordpress_org&utm_content=repo_description" rel="friend" target="_blank">Warfare Plugins</a>.

 = WordPress Sharing Plugin =
-Most social sharing plugins for WordPress slow down your site, are not attractive, and don't work the way you would hope.
-Social Warfare is both lightning fast and beautiful.
+Most WordPress social sharing plugins slow down your site, are not attractive, and don't work the way you would hope.
+Social Warfare share buttons are both lightning fast and beautiful.

-Not only will it never slow down your website like other sharing plugins, we give you the most attractive buttons available that look great no matter what screen size or resolution.
+Not only will it never slow down your website like other sharing plugins, we give you the most attractive share buttons available that look great no matter what screen size or resolution.

 > Social Warfare has boosted social shares by **300%** without slowing down my blog.<br>
 > Eddie Gear - Professional Blogger